robyftp/Tree/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## How do locomotives know where they're going?
+Lots of training